 - If purchasing rice cakes, buy brown rice cakes – not multi-grain rice cakes because they are not just made from rice.

 - If purchasing canned items, make sure they do not contain textured vegetable protein (this is a form of soy).

 - Alkalize!
 Eat more alkaline foods (vegetables) than acidic foods (sugar, white flour).
-Reduce your consumption of non-organic meats, dairy, sugar, wheat, white flour products such as white rice, breads, desserts).
+Reduce your consumption of non-organic meats, dairy, sugar, wheat, white flour products such as white rice, breads, and desserts.